 As Associate Director, Chris Domaleski partners with Executive Director Scott Marion to manage the operations of the Center.
 He also plays an active role as a consultant to multiple states supporting the development, implementation, and evaluation of assessment and accountability systems.

-He serves on several state technical advisory committees; is the coordinator of the Council of Chief State School Officers (CCSSO) State Collaborative on Accountability Systems and Reporting; is a technical advisor to two multi-state assessment consortia; and regularly provides technical support to the U.S. Department of Education.
-He also currently serves as an Associate Editor for the Journal of Educational Measurement, and regularly presents his research at national conferences.
+He serves on several state technical advisory committees; is the coordinator of the Council of Chief State School Officers (CCSSO) State Collaborative on Accountability Systems and Reporting; and regularly provides technical support to a variety of agencies, organizations, and policy-makers at the state and national level.

 Prior to joining the Center, Chris was Associate Superintendent for Assessment and Accountability at the Georgia Department of Education, where he was responsible for the development and administration of the state’s K-12 testing program and accountability systems.